robocoptertron/RobertNeville_T1A3/README.md

 command line argumets as its argument) can be added as the final statement so that the `App` class can be tested as it is implemented.

+Regarding the features of the app's primary logic, all necessary methods will be implemented in sequence according to the flowcharts detailed above - the API methods will be created as required when the associated logic in `main_loop` is being worked on.

+During the planning stages of this project it is no clear to me exactly what and how many supporting methods will be required.
+These methods will be created on an as-the-need-is-realised basis.

+This implementation plan has been tracked using